Anneka Rice: Other

 Rice was involved with the 1999 Cricket World Cup, promoting the one-day event as a new way for people, especially women, to get into cricket.

-She had a range of sport clothes and jumpsuits in the 80s produced in collaboration with the clothing chain, DASH.
+She had a range of sport clothes and jumpsuits in the 1980s produced in collaboration with the clothing chain, DASH.

 She presented the Adventure Series, making films about learning to scuba-dive, ski and sail, which were accompanied by books.
 There have been various Treasure Hunt and Challenge Anneka annuals and board games.

+In 1986 she won the Rear of the Year award.

 Painting

 Rice studied at Chelsea College of Art.
 She is now part of Maggi Hambling's Master Class and regularly exhibits her work.

 Journalism

 Rice was the weekend TV critic for the Mail on Sunday in the mid-2000s and has been a travel writer for them from 2004.
 She had a column for The Radio Times in 2019 and now writes an occasional column for The Independent.
-She returned to Siret in 2013 to write about the fate of the orphans from the original Challenge Anneka program.
+She returned to Siret in 2013 to write about the fate of the orphans from the original Challenge Anneka programme.